yeeet0421/310_final/readme.md

    - Record the database endpoint, port, username, and password

 3. **Lambda Functions:**
-   - Create Lambda functions using the provided code:
+   - Create lambda functions using the provided zip files:
-     - `db_init.py`: For initializing the database schema
+     - `final_download.zip`: For downloading analysis results
-     - `lambda_function.py`: Main processor for handling resume uploads
-     - `resume_processor.py`: For processing resumes and performing job matching
+     - `final_compute.zip`: For processing resumes into structured resumes
-   - Configure environment variables or config files with S3 and RDS connection details
-   - Ensure Lambda functions have appropriate permissions to access S3, RDS, Textract, Comprehend, and Bedrock
+     - `final_analyze.zip`: Returns resume analysis results
+     - `proj03_jobs.zip`: Returns all the jobs from the database

 # API Gateway Endpoints